bitpay/bitcore/README.md

     $ rm -R bitcore

     $ ln -s <path-to-your-clone-repositoy>/bitcore

+## API

+  A REST API is provided at /api.

   Run sync from mystery repository (to save blocks in MongoDB):

     $ utils/sync.js